alackles/CMSC-140-FS-22/_pages/syllabus.md

 ### Course Materials

 _Automate the Boring Stuff with Python_, 2nd Edition.
 Free to read online [here](https://automatetheboringstuff.com/).
 Print copies can be purchased but are not required.

+You will also need a **personal laptop** to bring to class each day.
+If this is a barrier for you, please let me know ASAP.

+### Course Communication

+We will be using [Piazza](piazza.com/lawrence/fall2022/cmsc140) for all communication in this course, including announcements and discussions. **Make sure you are signed up for Piazza so you don't miss any information.**

+All correspondance with me should also go through Piazza, including scheduling meetings.
+You can always post privately so that only I can see it.

 ### Student Drop-In Hours